At the end of my week in “Gwada,” as Guadeloupeans affectionately call their home, I was staring at my calendar to figure out when I could return.

 Aside from these two main islands, six more uninhabited plots offer ideal waters for kayaking, sailing, snorkeling and diving bliss.

-Residents like to boast that theirs is the “barefoot perfect” version of St. Barth’s, with fewer crowds and no congestion— electric cars and scooters only.
+Residents like to boast that theirs is the “barefoot perfect” version of St. Barth’s, with fewer crowds and no congestion, with only electric cars and scooters.
 I can’t say I disagree.

 Les Saintes is the kind of place you almost don’t want to share with the world for fear of ruining it.
 It’s the dream getaway, where no one will think of looking for you.